“Football” by Louis Jenkins

 All rights reserved.

-Louis Jenkins is the author of over a dozen collections of prose poetry, including Tin Flag: New and Selected Poems (Will o’ the Wisp Books, 2013).
-Born in Oklahoma, Jenkins has lived in Duluth, Minnesota, for over 30 years, and his work is regularly featured on the radio show A Prairie Home Companion.
+Louis Jenkins (1942-2019) published over a dozen collections of prose poetry, including Tin Flag: New and Selected Poems (Will o’ the Wisp Books, 2013).
+Born in Oklahoma, Jenkins lived in Duluth, Minnesota, for over 30 years.